2022–2023 IU South Bend Dental Hygiene Application Cycle Information

 Extended Literacies

-Health and Wellness (3cr) (HPER-N220 CODA Required course, in the program)
+Health and Wellness (3cr) (HPER-N220 CODA required for the degree)

-Applicants must submit a complete dental hygiene program application with supporting documents by February 1 for best consideration.
+Applicants must submit a complete dental hygiene program application with supporting documents by February 1.
 Applications received after this date will be considered only after applications received by the deadline have been reviewed, processed, and considered.
 Students will be placed in the appropriate tier as determined by the post-marked date on their application materials.
 Tier 2 will only be processed if the waitlist from Tier 1 has been exhausted.

 Tier 2: Applicants who provide a completed application February 2 or after, and/or students completing prerequisite courses during the summer session, will be considered only if needed.